Toward Automated Virtual Electronic Control Unit (ECU) Twins for Shift-Left Automotive Software Testing: Case Study: Automated CPU Modeling

+Validation was performed at the architecturally visible instruction-set level.
+For each instruction, the expected behavior was defined by the ARMv8 ISA specification, while the reference simulator provided an executable, deterministic baseline for automated comparison.
+The simulator therefore acted as a practical ground truth for regression and discrepancy detection, whereas the ISA documentation defined the intended semantics.

+To test individual instructions, short self-contained test programs were constructed that isolated the behavior of a single target instruction under controlled preconditions.
+For example, a \texttt{MOV} instruction was exercised by initializing source and destination registers to known values, executing the instruction in both the reference simulator and the generated SystemC model, and then comparing the resulting architectural state.
+The comparison covered the relevant general-purpose registers, condition flags where applicable, program-counter progression, and any instruction-visible memory effects.

-The prototype focused on the most critical ECU component: the processor.
-An ARMv8 reference instruction-set simulator served as ground truth and was accessed through a GNU Debugger (GDB)-compatible interface.
-A code agent generated a SystemC/TLM~2.0 CPU model and iteratively improved it via differential testing: executing the same instruction on both models and comparing architectural state (registers, flags) before and after instruction execution.
-The loop was: \begin{enumerate} \item Execute an instruction in the reference model. \item Read architectural state via GDB (registers, flags). \item Execute the same instruction in the generated SystemC model. \item Compare states; feed discrepancies back to the agent for correction. \end{enumerate}
+This procedure was repeated across the full ARMv8 ISA at the architectural level.
+The methodological novelty is therefore not a model of one specific processor instance, but a generative feedback loop that synthesizes candidate behavior, validates it against reference execution, and repairs mismatches until the generated model converges toward ISA-consistent behavior.
+Operationally, the refinement loop was: \begin{enumerate} \item Execute an instruction in the reference model. \item Read architectural state via GDB (registers, flags). \item Execute the same instruction in the generated SystemC model. \item Compare states; feed discrepancies back to the agent for correction. \end{enumerate}

 This closed-loop process enables instruction-accurate behavior without manually implementing every corner case upfront.
-The project demonstrated that an agent can converge on instruction set architecture (ISA)-conformant behavior for a representative subset of ARMv8 instructions.
+The project demonstrated that an agent can converge on instruction set architecture (ISA)-conformant behavior across the full ARMv8 ISA at the architectural level.